It’s the action that counts… or how deSter is minimizing its footprint on planet Earth

 deSter, a full onboard equipment provider and food packaging manufacturer, is committed to sustainable practices when it comes to our planet, products, and people.
 As a part of our ESG strategy, we are working every day on minimizing our impact on the environment and striving to net zero carbon and net zero waste in operations by 2050.

-In honor of Earth Day, we decided to give a sneak peek at some activities & achievements implemented across the business today.
+In honour of Earth Day, we decided to give a sneak peek at some activities & achievements implemented across the business today.

 SUSTAINABLE SOURCING AND DEFORESTATION

-In 2020 deSter obtained official FSC certification meaning not only does it assure that the resources it uses are sourced from sustainable managed forests, but it also applies to the way deSter manufactures its products.
-You can find our certificate on the official website of FSC https://info.fsc.org/details.php?id=a02f300000gJKoXAAW&type=certificate
+In 2020 deSter obtained official FSC® certification* meaning not only does it assure that the resources it uses are sourced from sustainably managed forests, but it also applies to the way deSter manufactures its products.
+You can find our certificates on the official website of FSC® https://info.fsc.org/details.php?id=a02f300000gJKoXAAW&type=certificate

 deSter is committed to sustainable water management.
-In the past years we’ve invested in Dry Molded Fiber technology used for some of our products.
-We are also focused on water reduction and are using water in closed loop.
-For example, in our plant in Belgium we’ve built a rainwater collector where water serves as coolant for our machinery.
-This basin stores over 850 m3 water, which provides water even in dry periods.
+In the past years, we’ve invested in Dry Molded Fiber technology used for some of our products.
+We are also focused on water reduction and are using water in a closed loop.
+For example, in our plant in Belgium, we’ve built a rainwater collector where water serves as a coolant for our machinery.
+This basin stores over 850 m3 of water, which provides water even in dry periods.
 In case water is discharged, an oil-water separator was installed to separate excess oil from the water.

 Besides investing in LED lighting in our offices and manufacturing facilities globally, we also started the gradual renewal of our machinery.
 As such, we’ve already invested in electric-driven machines (iso of hydraulic) and a new extruder line which are much more energy efficient.